igorkulman/QRReader.WPA81/README.md

 # QRReader.WPA81
-Sample QR code reader app for Windows Phone 8.1
+A sample Windows Phone 8.1 application showing how to read QR codes using the Nokia Imaging SDK and ZXing.net.